not-william/cheatsheet/README.md

 # cheatsheet
-I'm always using these CLI commands
+I'm always using these CLI commands.